 They arrived at the official royal fortress, the Tashichho Dzong, walking behind a procession of musicians and dancers in national dress, then bowed and curtsied to the king and queen, reflecting their more junior status, as they were welcomed by them.

-After the audience Kate and William saw what is considered the grandest room in the building, and where monks perform their daily prayers.
+After the audience, Kate and William saw what is considered the grandest room in the building, where monks perform their daily prayers.
 “Every inch of the room is covered in Buddhist art, and a thousand smaller statues of the Buddha line the walls.”

 The chipdrel features traditional Bhutanese musical and dance performances.

 — Simon Vigar (@simonvigar5) April 14, 2016

 Kate’s purple fabric played nicely off the Queen’s rich red hues.